asotolongo/stat_record_old/README.md

 stat_record=#select * from _stat_record.total_report_record(1,2);

---get the total reports about 1 and 2 records and some different and export to some file csv stat_record=#select _stat_record.export_total_report_record(1,2,'/tmp/reporte.csv')
+--get the total reports about 1 and 2 records and some different and export to some file csv, limit 3 for objects statistics stat_record=#select _stat_record.export_total_report_record(1,2,3,'/tmp/reporte.csv')

 --get the total reports about last tow records taked and some different stat_record=#select * from select * from _stat_record.total_report_for_2last_record()